RJK00/BTCUSD-analysis/README.md

-#Other risks or opportunities to be explored:
+### Other risks or opportunities to be explored:

--Arbitrage
+* Arbitrage
-	*Low risk low reward
+	* Low risk low reward
-	*Slippages and frontrunning
+	* Slippages and frontrunning

--Further risks
+* Further risks
-	*Counterparty exposure
+	* Counterparty exposure
-		*Exchanges
+		* Exchanges
-			*Ethical concerns: Exchanges that offer derivatives, mainly highly leveraged perpetual products, may benefit from customer liquidations because a small portion of each position margin (0.05% for BTC pairs) is transferred to the respective “insurance funds” by the liquidation engines to subsidize unforseen losses due to slippages.
+			* Ethical concerns: Exchanges that offer derivatives, mainly highly leveraged perpetual products, may benefit from customer liquidations because a small portion of each position margin (0.05% for BTC pairs) is transferred to the respective “insurance funds” by the liquidation engines to subsidize unforseen losses due to slippages.
 It is unclear how the insurance funds are treated on the exchanges’ balance sheets, or whether these entities can or do borrow against their customers’ insurance funds in some form.

--Additional opportunities for optimization:
+* Additional opportunities for optimization:
-	*Various hedging methods through a combination of spot and corresponding derivatives products *Position sizing
+	* Various hedging methods through a combination of spot and corresponding derivatives products
+	* Position sizing
-	*Laddering entries and profits
+	* Laddering entries and profits
-	*Other indicators (consensus = increased probability of significant price movement)
+	* Other indicators (consensus = increased probability of significant price movement)